bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 ### <font color="#C21807">Joining and Leaving During a Shift</font>
-- Before an HR decides to claim a shift at the store, it is important for them to have a stable internet connection and the ability to remain in-game for a minimum of 35 minutes.
+Before an HR decides to claim a shift at the store, it is important for them to have a stable internet connection and the ability to remain in-game for a minimum of 35 minutes.
 If a host is unable to stay for the entire duration of the shift, they should refrain from claiming it.
-- Shifts always conclude at :30.
-- HRs who leave a shift after promoting five players will face consequences.
+Note that shifts always conclude at :30.
+HRs who leave a shift after promoting five players will face consequences.
 HRs may only leave once the shift has concluded.